 Appendix A contains more background and technical details about the QBR and VBP Programs.
-Appendix B contains the by-hospital QBR results for RY 2024 with the 41 percent cut point and the final policy will propose the revised cut point.
-Preliminary results show that 40 hospitals will be penalized and only one hospital will receive a reward; statewide net penalties amount to almost \$98 million across the 40 hospitals that would be penalized while the one hospital earning a reward would receive about \$92 thousand.
+Appendix B contains the by-hospital QBR results for RY 2024 with the 32 percent cut point.
+Due to the recent degradation seen in National performance, staff proposes a 32 percent cut point for RY24.
+With a 32 percent cut point, 34 hospitals will be penalized and 7 will be rewarded; statewide net penalties amount to about \$67.5 million across the 34 hospitals that will be penalized while the 7 that will be rewarded would receive about \$3.6 million.
+These statewide results are similar to those awarded prior to COVID.